-- ➡ Call CBH at 1-888-545-2600 and tell CBH your Grievance, or - ▶ Write down your Grievance and send it to CBH by mail or fax:
+- → Call CBH at 1-888-545-2600 and tell CBH your Grievance, or - ➡ Write your Grievance and send it to CBH by mail or fax:

-Community Behavioral Health 801 Market Street, 7th Floor Philadelphia, PA 19107 ATTN: Quality Management Fax: 215-413-7132
+Community Behavioral Health 801 Market Street, 7th Floor Philadelphia, PA 19107

+ATTN: Quality Management

 Your provider can file a Grievance for you if you give the provider your consent in writing to do so.
 If your provider files a Grievance for you, you cannot file a separate Grievance on your own.